Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 When you sum these up, the total cost is approximately $517 per year, or roughly 1.03% of your balance.

-The Verdict on Fees: Mercer is not “highway robbery,” but it is certainly not cheap.
 You are paying a premium for their “active management” style.
-Given that they returned 12.6% this year, you might argue the fees were worth it.
+As we saw in the performance section, last year (FY25), this premium was worth it because they delivered high returns.
 But in a year where markets are flat, those 1.03% fees will eat away at your balance regardless of performance.
+It is a high-cost model that demands high performance to justify itself.

 User Experience: The "Pension Freeze" and App Nightmares